enginestein/Virus-Collection/README.md

-# Virus Collection: A Repository of Varied Viruses
+# Pacifica: A Repository of Varied Viruses

-Welcome to the Virus Collection repository.
+Welcome to the Pacifica repository.
 This curated collection features a compilation of viruses created by different individuals, including myself.

 # How to Use